Title VI Non-Discrimination Program

 Policy and Assurances

-The South Carolina Department of Motor Vehicles' (SCDMV) goal is to fully comply with Title VI of the Civil Rights Act of 1964 and related statutes and regulations.
+The South Carolina Department of Motor Vehicles' (SCDMV) goal is to fully comply with Title VI of the Civil Rights Act of 1964 and related non-discrimination authorities.
 The SCDMV has given assurances to the US Department of Transportation in this regard.

 What is Title VI?

-The Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987, and related laws and regulations say:
+The Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987, and related non-discrimination authorities say:

 "No person in the United States shall, on the ground of race, color, national origin, sex, age, disability, low-income, or Limited English Proficiency be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.”

-The SCDMV values everyone’s civil rights and aims to provide equal opportunity and service for the citizens of this state.
-As a federal aid recipient, the SCDMV strives to ensure non-discrimination and equal opportunity in all of its programs and activities.
+The SCDMV values everyone’s civil rights and aims to provide equal opportunity and service for members of the public.
+As a federal aid recipient, the SCDMV strives to ensure non-discrimination authorities and equal opportunity in all of its programs and activities.

 Who Qualifies as a LEP Person?